 The interest for a home equity loan or HELOC (home equity line of credit) is an allowable deduction if you itemize.
 You'll need to meet some conditions:

-The loan or line of credit must be used to buy, build or substantially improve your home.
-This is a new requirement for tax years 2018 through 2025.
+- The loan or line of credit must be used to buy, build or substantially improve your home.
+This requirement began with tax year 2018 and extends through 2025.

-You can only deduct the portion of the loan or line of credit you used to buy, build, or substantially improve the home that is used to secure the loan or line of credit.
-This is a new requirement for tax years 2018 through 2025.
+- You can only deduct the portion of the loan or line of credit you used to buy, build, or substantially improve the home that is used to secure the loan or line of credit.
+This requirement began with tax year 2018 and extends through 2025.
 If you’ve ever used part of this loan to pay for things other than this home, you cannot deduct the interest from that amount of the loan, even if the transaction didn’t take place this year.

 In most cases, you can deduct your interest.
 How much you can deduct depends on the date of the loan, the amount of the loan, and how you use the loan proceeds.